melinaapricot/delivery-robot-cards/README.md

 - Focused/Active elements (the button) have a blue outline for better keyboard navigation.
 - The cards are responsive and adapt to different screen sizes, delivery details stack on mobile.
 - Return and Error states have been implemented although no such data was provided in the dummy data of the instruction document.
+- Most of the css values are in rems for better scalability (accessibility effect: Changing the font size in the browser will work better with more consistent effect).
+- CSS Variables are used for most re-used values, and are set up centrally in the index.css file.